PeterPorskamp/CoFFee/README.md

 # CoFFee
 ## Alex's Matlab tools for Multibeam Sonar data processing

-Run these commands in Matlab from CoFFee's root folder to add CoFFees set of functions to Matlab's path
+Run these commands in Matlab from CoFFee's root folder to add CoFFees set of functions to Matlab's path.

 1. Check the contents of the current path:

 `path`

-2.Add CoFFee's functions folder and its subfolders to the path:
+2. Add CoFFee's functions folder and its subfolders to the path:

 `addpath(genpath([cd '\functions\']))`

-3. Check the contents of updated path
+3. Check the contents of updated path:

 `path`